-Keep these items in mind when filling out your schedule cards!!
+Keep these items in mind when registering for classes:

 - 1. Have you met the requirements of your present grade?
 If you are behind in any required subject or in the customary number of earned credits, you should discuss your problem with the Principal and/or Counselor.
 You should have a definite plan for making up all back work, preparatory to your graduation at the expected time. - 2.
 Are you planning rather definitely about the type of work you hope to do?
 Are you selecting courses that will help to prepare you for that work?
 Discuss these matters with your teachers. - 3.
 Are you going to college?
 Will your selection of subjects help to prepare you for the vocation you have chosen? - 4.
 If you are not going to college, will your selection of subjects help to prepare you for the vocation you have chosen? - 5.
 Make sure that your selection of subjects includes all requirements for graduation. - 6.
 It is ordinarily wise for each student to engage in at least one extra-curricular activity. - 7.
+There are 4 options for meeting graduation requirements as outlined below: - a) Base Diploma-meets basic requirements - b) Advanced Endorsement-Indicates a student has pursued coursework consistent with entrance requirements for postsecondary education at a university. - c) Advanced Career Endorsement-Indicates a student has career experience in a concentrated area, based on academic and/or workplace experience and a related credential. - d) Advanced Honors Endorsement-Indicates a student has pursued advanced rigorous, academic coursework consistent with SDCL13-55-3.1.
+(High school course requirements for the Opportunity Scholarship.) - 8.
 Changes in your schedule cannot be made after the first week of each semester.